ubep/ShopDemoData/README.md

 ## Creating orders using *createOrders.rb*

+The script uses the *faker* gem which can be easily installed:

+    gem install faker

-The script reads a few environment variables which have to be set first.
+After starting, a few environment variables are read which have to be set first.

 These are all available variables which can or have to be set: